Julian Barnes: Career

+During the 1980s, Barnes wrote four crime novels under the name "Dan Kavanagh" (Barnes had recently married the literary agent Pat Kavanagh).
+The novels centred around the main character Duffy, a former police detective turned security advisor.
+Duffy is notable because he represents one of Britain's first bisexual male detectives.
+Barnes has said the use of a pseudonym is "liberating in that you could indulge any fantasies of violence you might have".
+While Metroland, also published in 1980, took Barnes eight years to write, Duffy and the rest of the Kavanagh novels typically took less than two weeks each to put to paper—an experiment to test "what it would be like writing as fast as I possibly could in a concentrated way".

-In 1991, he published Talking It Over, a contemporary love triangle, in which the three characters take turns to talk to the reader, reflecting over common events.
-This was followed by a sequel, Love, etc, which revisited the characters ten years on.
-Barnes's novel The Porcupine again deals with a historical theme as it depicts the trial of Stoyo Petkanov, the former leader of a collapsed Communist country in Eastern Europe, as he stands trial for crimes against his country.
-England, England is a humorous novel that explores the idea of national identity as the entrepreneur Sir Jack Pitman creates a theme park on the Isle of Wight that resembles some of the tourist spots of England.
+During the 1990s, Barnes wrote several additional novels and works of journalism.
+In 1991, he published Talking It Over, about a contemporary love triangle, in which the three characters take turns to talk to the reader, reflecting on common events.
+This was followed by a sequel published in 2000 called Love, etc, which revisited the characters ten years on.
+Barnes's novel The Porcupine (1992) again deals with a historical theme as it depicts the trial of Stoyo Petkanov, the former leader of a collapsed Communist country in Eastern Europe, as he stands trial for crimes against his country.
+England, England (1998) is a humorous novel that explores the idea of national identity as the entrepreneur Sir Jack Pitman creates a theme park on the Isle of Wight that resembles some of the tourist spots of England.
+Barnes is a keen Francophile, and his 1996 book, Cross Channel, is a collection of 10 stories charting Britain's relationship with France.

-Arthur & George, a fictional account of a true crime that was investigated by Sir Arthur Conan Doyle, launched Barnes's career into the more popular mainstream.
-It was the first of his novels to be featured on the New York Times bestsellers list for Hardback Fiction.

-Barnes is a keen Francophile, and his 1996 book Cross Channel is a collection of 10 stories charting Britain's relationship with France.
 He also returned to the topic of France in Something to Declare, a collection of essays on French subjects.

 In 2003, Barnes undertook a rare acting role as the voice of Georges Simenon in a BBC Radio 4 series of adaptations of Inspector Maigret stories.
+Arthur & George (2005), a fictional account of a true crime that was investigated by Sir Arthur Conan Doyle, launched Barnes's career into the more popular mainstream.
+It was the first of his novels to be featured on The New York Times bestsellers list for Hardback Fiction.

-Barnes's eleventh novel, The Sense of an Ending, published by Jonathan Cape, was released on 4 August 2011.
+Barnes's 11th novel, The Sense of an Ending, published by Jonathan Cape, was released on 4 August 2011.
 In October of that year, the book was awarded the Man Booker Prize.
-The judges took 31 minutes to decide the winner and head judge, Stella Rimington, said The Sense of an Ending was a "beautifully written book" and the panel thought it "spoke to humankind in the 21st Century."
+The judges took 31 minutes to decide the winner and head judge, Stella Rimington, said that The Sense of an Ending was a "beautifully written book" and the panel thought it "spoke to humankind in the 21st Century."
 The Sense of an Ending also won the Europese Literatuurprijs and was on the New York Times Bestseller list for several weeks.